dalaoplan/Happy-rPPG-Toolkit/README.md

 For issues, suggestions, or collaborations:
 📧 Email: zhipengli@stu.cqut.edu.cn

+## 💐 Acknowledgement
+This work is primarily based on [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox), an excellent open-source repository for remote photoplethysmography (rPPG) research.
+In addition, we would like to express our sincere gratitude to the authors of [ContrastPhys](https://github.com/zhaodongsun/contrast-phys), [SiNC-rPPG](https://github.com/CVRL/SiNC-rPPG), [RhythmFormer](https://github.com/zizheng-guo/RhythmFormer), and TemporalNormalization for their outstanding open-source contributions, which have greatly inspired and supported our work.

 ##  📚 Citation
-If you use this toolkit or the DCLN dataset, please cite:
+If you use this toolkit or the DLCN dataset, please cite:
 ````
 @article{paper,
   title={Happy-rPPGToolkit},